 When I went vegan back in 2015, I saw no reason why great sausages weren’t achievable without the use of animals.
 Yet so many vegan sausages I would buy in the supermarkets were healthier veg-based versions that turned into mush and quite simply, wouldn’t suffice.
 I wanted something with a good bite and chew, with no overriding vegetable flavour.

-As a long-time fan of THIS, particularly their ‘THIS Isn’t Bacon‘ product which has a great bacony taste and texture, I had high hopes for these vegan pork sausages.
+As a long-time fan of THIS, particularly their ‘THIS Isn’t Bacon‘ product which has a great bacon-y taste and texture, I had high hopes for these vegan pork sausages.

 So, I did what any good sausage lover would do, I put them to the test inside a sausage sandwich.
 Continue reading my full THIS Isn’t Pork Sausages review to see what I thought!

-Buy THIS Isn't Pork Sausages
+Are THIS Isn’t Pork Sausages vegan?

 Very realistic taste & texture